odrling/peony-twitter/README.md

 Peony
 ===

-An asynchronous API client for Python
+An asynchronous Twitter API client for Python

 Summary
 ===